 Before becoming a health coach, Sunday nights were rough.

-I didn’t look forward to my job and it finally got to where I couldn’t ignore my feeling of guilt for staying in a job my heart wasn’t fully in.
+I didn’t look forward to my job and finally got to where I couldn’t ignore my guilt for staying in a job my heart wasn’t fully in.

 I couldn’t stomach spending my life doing something I wasn’t excited about.

 This discord was affecting my mood and, in turn, my life.

 I needed a change but had no idea where to turn.

 So, I started reexamining what brought joy to my life and when I felt my truest self.